Publications

 2020

 Sequence-encoded and Composition-dependent Protein-RNA Interactions Control Multiphasic Condensate Topologies.
-Kaur, T., Raju, M., Alshareedah, I., Davis, R. B., Potoyan, D. A., Banerjee, P. R. bioRxiv.
-2020.08.30.273748.
-Link to the preprint.
+Kaur, T., Raju, M., Alshareedah, I., Davis, R. B., Potoyan, D. A., Banerjee, P. R. Nat Commun 12, 872 (2021). https://doi.org/10.1038/s41467-021-21089-4.
+Link to the paper

 Methods for Characterizing the Material Properties of Biomolecular Condensates.
 Alshareedah, I., Kaur, T., Banerjee, P. R. 2020.
 Methods in Enzymology.
 Volume 646, 2021, Pages 143-183.
-Free access to this chapter until March 05, 2021.
-Link.
+Link to the chapter

 Subversion of Host Stress Granules by Coronaviruses: Potential Roles of π-rich Disordered Domains of Viral Nucleocapsids.
 Moosa, M. M., Banerjee, P. R. 2020.
 J Med Virol.
 10.1002/jmv.26195.
 DOI: 10.1002/jmv.26195.
-Link to the paper.
+Link to the letter to the editor

 Phase Transition of RNA-protein Complexes into Ordered Hollow Condensates.Alshareedah, I., Moosa, M. M., Raju, M., Potoyan, D. A., Banerjee, P. R. 2020.
 Proceedings of the National Academy of Sciences.
 DOI: 10.1073/pnas.1922365117.
 Link to the paper.